How to Visit Garni Temple and Symphony of Stones by Bus

 The Temple of Garni is the easternmost Roman temple still in existence.

 Eventually, it was converted into a royal summer house for the King’s sister.
+Talk about a change in utility.

-The temple was destroyed in 1679 in an earthquake and for 3 centuries all the rubble was just lying around.
+The temple was destroyed in 1679 in an earthquake and for 3 centuries the rubble was just lying around.

 It was then fully rebuilt with the same rubble in 1975.
 What you’re looking at today is a very good fake.